Fleta (gamer): Shanghai Dragons

 In November 2019, Kim was transferred to the Shanghai Dragons.
 In the 2020 season, Kim he won his first OWL midseason tournament title, defeating his former team Seoul Dynasty the Asia-Pacific (APAC) May Melee finals, 4–3, on May 24, 2020.
 He and the team reached the finals in the second tournament of the season, the APAC Summer Showdown, although they lost the finals match to the Guangzhou Charge.
 In the APAC Countdown Cup finals, Kim played on a multitude of different characters as the Dragons went on to defeat the Hangzhou Spark to claim their second midseason tournament title.
 At the end of the regular season, Kim had the third best eliminations per minute (2.01), fifth most in final blows (1084), fifth best final blow-to-death ratio (2) and fifth most eliminations (2529), and helped the team finish the regular season with a league-best 27–2 record and advance to the Grand Finals bracket of the 2020 Overwatch League playoffs.
 However, a loss to the Seoul Dynasty in the lower bracket finals ended their playoff run.
 Kim received numerous accolades for his performance in the 2020 season.
 He was named a 2020 All-Star, marking the third consecutive season he had received the honor, named a Role Star, a roster voted on by OWL general managers, coaches, broadcast talent, and the media, and was named the 2020 Overwatch League Most Valuable Player.

 On March 23, 2021, Blizzard released commemorative, in-game skin for Echo, in honor of his MVP award.
 The skin was the last MVP inspired skin made, after the league decided to discontinue making them based on individual players.

 Kim picked up two more midseason tournament titles in the 2021 season, defeating the Dallas Fuel, 4–3, in the June Joust finals and the Chengdu Hunters, 4–1, in the Summer Showdown finals; he was named the Player of the Match in the Summer Showdown finals.
 He was a candidate for the league's MVP award in the 2021 season, and on September 26, 2021, Kim won his first OWL Grand Finals title, after the Dragons defeated the Atlanta Reign, 4–0, in the 2021 Grand Finals.

 The Dragons announced, in March 2023, that Kim would be switching from the damage role to the tank role for the 2023 season.
+On June 27, the Dragons announced that he would retire as a player and become one of their assistant coaches.